jaskang/tailv/README.md

 ## Development

-Skip this part if you just want to use Element.
+Skip this part if you just want to use Elenext.

 ## Todo